bowernite/dotfiles/README.md

 - Get crazy with Karabiner remappings: https://wiki.nikitavoloboev.xyz/macos/macos-apps/karabiner
 - Look into Hyper.
 Maybe trigger with left control.
 [Dr. Jin's Karabiner repo](https://github.com/drliangjin/karabiner.d) might be able to help
+- WebPro's dotfiles.
+See what you can steal from here: https://github.com/webpro/dotfiles